 How to Involve your LMS: A lot of companies have similar expectations to Intuit, but their employees don’t know that.
 So, if this is the case, make sure that you use your LMS to let them know.

 7: Growth Engineering – Monthly Challenges

 Here at GE we craft our own ways to make work more fun.
 One of our favourite things is the GE monthly challenge.
 Our idea is simple, we set a new challenge at the beginning of each month.
-These challenges can be anything, be it a bake off or a one-legged race.
-If you do this, keep record of the scores and watch the tournament blossom.
+These challenges can be anything, be it a bake-off or a one-legged race.
+If you do this, keep a record of the scores and watch the tournament blossom.